 The Folktown Market is a farmers and artisan market with the best of our local produce, hot food and crafts.
 A fantastic new destination in one of the oldest and most unique parts of the city.
-Open on Thursdays from 11am to 4pm.
-A vibrant place to meet, eat and have fun.
+Open on Saturdays 12pm - 5pm, Folktown Market is a vibrant place to meet, eat and have fun.
 Conveniently located in the city centre, close to parking and public transport.

 The Folktown Market, nestled in the shadow of two of the oldest churches in Belfast, Berry Street Presbyterian Church and St Mary’s Chapel, is only a few hundred yards from Royal Avenue.
 The area is rich in heritage and a lively place with its renowned folk music tradition, which can be found in its authentic bars.